saranshduggal21/Autonomous-Car/README.md

 2. A LIDAR image classification model that used snapshots taken of the given environment (snapshots from pre-installed LIDAR sensors on the car), so that the car emits pulsed laser light waves to be able to learn and classify nodes within its surroundings.

 Accuracy: Achieved an accuracy of 87% based on the car's actions in the simulated scenarios.

+# Next Steps
+Working on implementing the Model Predictive Control technique in order to increase accuracy of the model.